-Since 2020 the world has been in the grip of a pandemic which has wreaked havoc on economies world-wide, including in the U.S., which is our primary market.
-As a result of the pandemic, restaurants, hotels, country clubs, casinos, catering houses and other of our primary customers have either been closed completely or are only partially open with significantly reduced operations.
-Accordingly, foodservice revenues, which historically have been a significant overall portion of our revenues have been significantly reduced as most foodservice establishments cross the United States closed or had limited operations.
-As a result, foodservice revenue commencing in the second half of March 2020 and continuing throughout the year and into 2021, experienced unprecedented declines.
-In 2022, as the pandemic has begun to decline in the United States and foodservice establishments have begun to reopen and travel has resumed, we have experienced strong foodservice revenue growth.
-Concurrently, while ecommerce revenues remained above pre-pandemic historical levels, lower deferred revenues recognized in the first quarter of 2022 and decreases in COVID-19 driven demand in 2022 compared to 2021 partially driven by the continued re-opening of bricks and mortar stores, impacted e-commerce revenues.
+The world has been in the grip of a pandemic since March 2020 which has wreaked havoc on economies world-wide, including in the U.S., which is our primary market.
+As a result of the pandemic, restaurants, hotels, country clubs, casinos, catering houses and other segments of our primary customer base have either closed completely or have only recently begun to open with significantly reduced operations.
+Accordingly, foodservice revenues, which historically have been a significant portion of our overall revenues had been significantly reduced as most foodservice establishments cross the United States closed or had limited operations.
+As a result, foodservice revenue commencing in the second half of March 2020 and through the end of 2021 experienced unprecedented declines.
+In 2022, as the pandemic began to recede and foodservice establishments reopened and travel resumed, we have experienced strong foodservice revenue growth.
+Concurrently, while ecommerce revenues remained above pre-pandemic historical levels, lower deferred revenues recognized in the six months of 2022 and decreases in COVID-19 driven demand in 2022 compared to 2021 (partially driven by the continued re-opening of bricks and mortar stores), and an increasingly challenging digital marketing environment fueled by industry-wide marketing challenges, including expanded privacy rules that significantly reduce data sharing.

-During 2022, we plan to expand our business by expanding our focus to additional specialty foods markets and by leveraging our e-commerce platform to launch and grow, either organically and/or through acquisition, new D2C brands and e-commerce sites within targeted consumer areas, on the Company's e-commerce platform.
+During 2022, we plan to expand our business by expanding our focus on additional specialty foods markets and by leveraging our e-commerce platform to launch and grow new D2C brands and e-commerce sites within targeted consumer areas either organically and/or through acquisition of new D2C brands and e-commerce sites within targeted consumer areas.
 In addition, we will continue exploring potential acquisition and partnership opportunities with influencers and other celebrities to continue to extend our focus in the specialty food market through the growth of the Company's existing sales channels and through a variety of additional potential sales channel relationships.
+Additionally, to further optimize the Company's return on marketing spend. the company has meaningfully reduced its digital marketing spend in traditional digital marketing channels and focus on increasing our strategic loyalty and retention focused customer experience improvements across our branded online retailers.
+Additional focus includes further improving the customer experience on our existing food subscription offerings, expanding our traditional monthly subscription offerings and launching a "subscribe and save" subscription offering.

 In addition, we are currently exploring the introduction of, or have introduced into the market, a variety of new product categories and new product lines, including private label products and proprietary branded products to leverage our existing foodservice and consumer customer base.

-Furthermore, the Company intends to continue to expand its activities in the direct-to-consumer space and the overall consumer packaged goods (CPG) space through leveraging its overall capabilities in the consumer space, including leveraging its direct to consumer e-commerce platform to reach both additional customers in multiple channels, and to expand availability of its e-commerce capabilities to additional products and markets.
+Furthermore, the Company intends to continue to expand its activities in the direct-to-consumer space and the overall consumer packaged goods (CPG) space by leveraging its overall capabilities in the consumer space, including leveraging its direct to consumer e-commerce platform to reach both additional customers in multiple channels, and to expand availability of its e-commerce capabilities to additional products and markets.
+In addition, the company plans to expand its business to business (B2B) offerings within the ecommerce industry.